seohyeonlee2020/seohyeonlee2020/README.md

 ### What I'm working on

- - 🎨 Building a React portfolio site to showcase my artwork
+ - 🌱 FarmAI: Building a climate-smart farming advice chatbot that runs offline
- - 🔥 Brushing up on machine learning skills and the math behind it
+ - 🔥 Naver Boostcamp AI Tech: Brushing up on machine learning skills and the math behind it
- - 🌱 Learning Django and diving deeper into full-stack development

 ### Projects & Achievements